-Mentorship: Carolyn Costin has been working with Project HEAL and has developed a wonderful mentor training program that helps guide recovered mentors in engaging currently struggling individuals in meaningful and positive ways.
+Mentorship: Carolyn Costin has been working with Project HEAL to develop a mentor training program that helps guide recovered mentors in engaging currently struggling individuals in meaningful and positive ways.

-Support: Mentors co-facilitate a weekly peer support group where individuals who are currently struggling can share their thoughts and feelings in a supportive community that includes others in a similar place and some in active recovery or recovered.
+Support: Mentors co-facilitate a weekly peer support group where individuals who are currently struggling can share their thoughts and feelings in a supportive community.

 - NYC: Tuesdays at 6:30pm at 606 West 115th Street, New York, NY, 10025 (Room 4B)